duckietown/book-devmanual-lx/src/consume/02-instructions-dts-code-workflow-usage.md

 ### ✅ Step 1

-Open a terminal and navigate to the `duckietown-lx/hello-world-lx` directory.
+Open a terminal and navigate to the `lx-braitenberg` directory.

 ### ✅ Step 2